A key part of your planning

 - Bank accounts such as Certificates of Deposit and Savings Accounts

 The taxes can reduce what your heirs receive

 In most cases, you have never paid income taxes on assets you contributed to retirement accounts such as IRAs, 401(k)s, and 403(b)s.
 If you name your heirs as beneficiaries of these accounts, the IRS will require that they pay income taxes when they withdraw the assets, which for most non-spouse designated beneficiaries must take place within 10 years, potentially pushing those beneficiaries into higher tax brackets.
 If your estate is subject to estate tax, assets controlled by beneficiary designation could subject your estate to even more taxes and further deplete these accounts for heirs.
-Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth is tax-exempt.
-Therefore, if you name Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth as the beneficiary you can use the full value of the accounts to advance our mission.
+Dartmouth Health and/or Geisel School of Medicine at Dartmouth is tax-exempt.
+Therefore, if you name Dartmouth Health and/or Geisel School of Medicine at Dartmouth as the beneficiary you can use the full value of the accounts to advance our mission.
 Leaving other assets to your heirs will allow them to keep more of your assets.

 Your next steps

-You should consult with your professional advisors as to how naming Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth as a beneficiary of some or all of your accounts will impact your overall estate plan.
+You should consult with your professional advisors as to how naming Dartmouth Health and/or Geisel School of Medicine at Dartmouth as a beneficiary of some or all of your accounts will impact your overall estate plan.
 You will need to obtain the beneficiary designation forms from account administrators and return the completed forms to the administrators.
 Some financial institutions will allow you to designate beneficiaries through their website.